menothe/grpc-image-processing/README.md

 # What it is

-This is a lightweight image processing tool that converts an image to grayscale.
+This is a lightweight image processing tool that converts a JPEG image to grayscale.
 It leverages gRPC and worker pools for efficient and expedient processing.

 ![[Example]](example.png)